EashanKaushik/car-damage-detecting-MaskRCNN/README.md

  6) Change line #22 in app/utils.py to the name of the weights file generated.

- 7) Run app.py file and the website will be hosted on http://127.0.0.1:5000/, following are url rules I have developed, you can add more according to your preference.
+ 7) Run app.py file and the website will be hosted on http://127.0.0.1:5000/, following are the url rules I have developed, you can also add more according to your preference.

  ```python
 app.add_url_rule('/base','base',views.base)